Music Bio

 Long

-Joseph Sowa grew up playing violin and listening to orchestral broadcasts on NPR.
-He was captivated by how music speaks to our bodies’ rhythmic layers, as captured by composers as varied as Elliott Carter, John Williams, and Stevie Wonder.
+Argentine-American composer Joseph Sowa grew up playing violin, listening to orchestral broadcasts on NPR, and geeking out on the film music of John Williams, James Horner and others.
 Surrounded by these sounds, Joseph wanted to make more of them.

 Joseph’s sacred music, including originals and arrangements, has been performed in congregations across the United States and in London.
 His arrangement of “For the Beauty of the Earth” was recorded by soprano Charity Tillemann-Dick on her album American Grace, which debuted no. 1 on the Billboard® “Traditional Classical” chart.